Album Cover Art - The Most Unique and Creative Service

 The reaction I've received from others regarding the sensual drawing has been great.
 I've had poets and authors contact me in the past to use this image for their book covers or as a part of a project they want to publish.
 Others have reached out to me to create an artwork similar to them.

-The art piece itself is available for print orders through my art store on Kenalsworld.
+The art piece itself is available for print orders through my Fine Art America art store.

 The next six album cover artworks and designs were all created for personal projects I released online as songwriting or recording expressions.

 Yung Legend was one of the artists I had to design for during my time working with New Era Global (the non-profit entertainment and media company).
-I created an illustration with him as a digital painting with an upside down city underneath him as the first concept for “Legend City” his album.
-However, the team decided they wanted to come up with something less artistic and more luxurious and to focus on Yung Legend in a different light.
+I created an illustration with him as a digital painting with an upside down city underneath him as the first concept for "Legend City" his album.
+However, the team decided they wanted to come up with something less artistic.
+The route we went was with something more luxurious in order to focus on Yung Legend in a different light.

 Photograph vs. Digital Painting